Does Your Car Heater Use Fuel?

 The petrol consumption will come from the electricity that the heater uses to operate.
 The heater instructs an internal fan to spin so that the hot air can be sucked in from the engine and blown inside your vehicle in order to heat up the cabin.

 If you’re looking to save petrol, unfortunately turning off your car heater is likely to not make a noticeable difference.
 Take a look at our blog, What will improve fuel consumption: fuel efficiency tips, for some great tips on how to improve fuel efficiency.

-ChipsAway is the UK's leading minor car body repair specialist, and will complete an impeccable repair for you in just a few hours.
+We are the UK’s leading minor car body repair specialist and will complete an impeccable repair for you in just a few hours.
 We’re also the cheaper alternative to local body shops and claiming on your insurance!
 If you’re looking for a reliable, professional and flawless car body repair, request your free estimate with ChipsAway today.